Skip to content

 Per-client mTLS settings sit behind an mTLS-required flag — if true, every token request must present a certificate or the hub returns 400 invalid_client.
 Client metadata exposes tlsClientAuthSubjectDn and tlsClientAuthSanDns for tls_client_auth-style binding, and client_authentication_methods can include self_signed_tls_client_auth.
 Discovery advertises tls_client_certificate_bound_access_tokens: true.

-The mTLS system test exercises the surface end-to-end: cert present → access token decodes to a JWT containing cnf.x5t#S256; thumbprint matches the claim byte-for-byte; no cert on a required client → 400 invalid_client; no cert on an optional client → token without cnf; DPoP + mTLS on the same request → both bindings coexist without a server error.
+The mTLS system test exercises the surface end-to-end.
+A cert present yields an access token with cnf.x5t#S256; the thumbprint matches the claim byte-for-byte.
+No cert on a required client returns 400 invalid_client; no cert on an optional client returns a token without cnf.
+DPoP and mTLS on the same request coexist without a server error.

 The test container runs on plain HTTP, so a forwarded-cert header substitutes for the TLS handshake.
-In production, the cert arrives via gateway mTLS termination and is forwarded through the same header — same indirection FAPI 2.0 deployments use behind a Layer 7 load balancer, for the same reason: the workload that terminates TLS is rarely the workload that issues the token.
+In production, the cert arrives via gateway mTLS termination and is forwarded through the same header.
+This is the same indirection FAPI 2.0 deployments use behind a Layer 7 load balancer: the workload that terminates TLS is rarely the workload that issues the token.

 The presenting-cert check